capelaum/capelaum/README.md

  ## :mortar_board: I am a Computer Engineer Student at the University of Brasilia - [UnB](https://www.unb.br/)

-- 🔭 I’m currently working on my Web Development skills;
+ ### Currently:

+- Experimenting with Haskell, Prolog and Go;
-- 🌱 Currently learning to develop CMS and MVC projects with PHP;
+- Learning CMS and MVC projects with PHP;
+- Building projects with pure Javascript;

 ## :octocat: Some Facts